 Of the various neighborhoods at the edges of the city center, Navigli ♥ is the most bouncing at night.

-As in any large city, the options for a hotel or an apartment are nearly endless on major online platforms.
-Any location in Zone 1 (Centro Storico) will put you within walking distance of most of the points of interest.
-The excellent tram/metro network makes staying somewhere outside of city center workable as well.
+Accommodation-wise, any location in Zone 1 (Centro Storico) will put you within walking distance of most of the points of interest.
+The extensive transport options make staying somewhere outside of the city center workable as well.